fast-af/developer-portal-starter/reusables/for-developers/_platform_woocommerce_wordpress_plugin_initial_install.md

-:::info Tip
+:::attention WordPress Admin Access Required

-You must have WordPress admin access in order to install and remove plugins.
+You must have WordPress admin access to to install and remove plugins.

 :::